Garlandal/DockerTools/README.md

 # DockerTools
-Some useful docker config for dev
+Some useful docker based tools for dev